zqx123321/miniSQL/README.md

 Users can add an index based on the **primary key** in a table.

 ## About record
-Users are able to search, insert or delete severals records in a table.
+Users are able to select, insert or delete severals records in a table.
-Additionally, in the search statement, conditions can be combined with word **and**,
+Additionally, in the select statement, conditions can be combined with word **and**,
 and both **equality** queries and **interval** queries are supported.

 # 3. ARCHITECTURE